-redundancy function operates differently to deactivated globally and activated on evelopisable MRP on every device.
-Enable Spanning Tree on every device in rticipating ports. ction are active at the same time, it is possible that the than intended.
-(Default setting: flow control ry port.) the network.
-In the state on delivery, Spanning Tree is switched on in the device.
-Perform the following steps: □ Open the Switching &gt; L2-Redundancy &gt; □ Enable the function. □ Apply the settings temporarily.
-To do enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. spanning-tree operation To enable Spanning Tree. show spanning-tree global To display the parameters for checking.
-Now connect the redundant lines.
-Define the settings for the device that takes of over the role of the Root bridge .
-Perform the following steps: T enorm the following steps. ☐ In the Priority field you specify a nume The bridge with the numerically lowe becomes the Root bridge of the netw st Bridge Identifier value has the highest priority and ☐ Apply the settings temporarily.
+ticipating ports. tion are active at the same time, it is possible that the nan intended.
+(Default setting: flow control by port.) the network. form the following steps: □ Open the Switching > L2-Redundancy >□ Enable the function.
+Spanning Tree > Global dialog. ☐ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. spanning-tree operation To enable Spanning Tree. show spanning-tree global To display the parameters for checking.
+No۱ w connect the redundant lines.
+Def ine the settings for the device that takes o ver the role of the Root bridge.
+Per form the following steps: In the Priority field you specify a numerically lower value.
+The bridge with the numerically lowest Bridge Identifier value has the highest priority and becomes the Root bridge of the network. ☐ Apply the settings temporarily.
 To do this, click the 🗸 button. spanning-tree mst priority 0 <061440> To specify the Bridge priority of the device.
 Note: Specify the Bridge priority in the range 061440 in steps of 4096.